semuconsulting/PyGPSClient/README.md

 1. For NTRIP services which require client position data via NMEA GGA sentences, select the appropriate sentence transmission interval in seconds (*only available when a GNSS receiver is connected*).
 The default is 'None' (no GGA sentences sent).
 A value of 10 seconds is typical. **NB:** The GGA sentence will be generated based on the current position fix from the GNSS receiver.
 1. To connect to the NTRIP server, click ![connect icon](/pygpsclient/resources/iconmonstr-media-control-48-24.png).
 To disconnect, click ![disconnect icon](/pygpsclient/resources/iconmonstr-media-control-50-24.png).
 1. If NTRIP data is being successfully received, the banner '**dgps:**' status indicator should change to 'YES' and indicate the age and reference station of the correction data (where available) ![dgps status](/images/dgps_status.png).
 Note that DGPS status is typically maintained for up to 60 seconds after loss of correction signal.
 1. Some NTRIP services may output RTCM3 correction messages at a high rate, flooding the GUI console display.
-To suppress these messages in the console, de-select the 'RTCM' option in 'Protocols Displayed' - the RTCM3 messages will continue to be processed in the background.
+To suppress these messages in the console, de-select the 'RTCM' option in 'Protocols Shown' - the RTCM3 messages will continue to be processed in the background.

 Below is a illustrative NTRIP DGPS data log, showing:
 * Outgoing NMEA GPGGA (client position) sentence.